Ukraine invasion: UK troops will not fight against Russia says Wallace

 Russian forces have now advanced on the capital Kyiv.

-Over the last month, UK government ministers have repeatedly stressed that UK troops would be unlikely to take part in action within Ukraine.
+Over the past month, UK government ministers have repeatedly stressed that UK troops would be unlikely to take part in action within Ukraine.

 And speaking to the BBC, Mr Wallace said the UK was going to "hold the line" but had "done the next best thing, which is to train more than 20,000 Ukrainians, provided them with lethal capabilities, which they are using right now".